-The word “mandala” has various meanings, including circle, disco, oval; province, group and mirror are, among others.
-The usefulness of mandalas is varied: can be used for meditation and concentration, like a map of the cosmos, and to represent the seven charkas.
+The word “mandala” has various meanings.
+It includes circle, disco, oval; province, group and mirror are among others.
+The mandalas uses varies: It uses for meditation and concentration, like a map of the cosmos, and represents the seven chakras.

-More and more people seeking inner peace through yoga, reiki, meditation, mandalas.
+More and more people seeks inner peace through yoga, reiki, meditation, mandalas.
 The trend reflects that in the world there is a greater openness to spirituality.
-The world is opening to the spiritual, there is a huge need to fill the emptiness inside, people are anxious, panic attacks, desperate and aimless, need relief.
+The world opens to the spiritual.
+There is a huge need to fill the emptiness inside, people are anxious, panic attacks, desperate and aimless, need relief.

-Mandalas are designed as a tool forms to which is attributed the ability to obtain peace, mental clarity, wisdom, and transmit positive feelings to everyone that they are approaching energies.
+It designs as a tool forms.
+Mandalas attributes the ability to obtain peace, mental clarity, wisdom, and transmits positive feelings to everyone.
+They approaches energies.

-The Mandala is a representation of the universe, represents also the divinities.
-The circle shape also is considered as the center of the individuality of each person.
+The Mandala represents the universe.
+It also represents the divinities.
+The circle shape also s considered as the center of the individuality of each person.
 Is so old that symbol that is shown in images Celts.
 Also the universe has the movement on a circle.
 The planets and all nature are on circles.

-Also in the Tibetan Culture and the Indian, mandalas were represented of a symbol of totality and focus on this image of the soul or the divinity that each person have as a divine origin.
+Also in the Tibetan Culture and the Indian, mandalas represents of a symbol of totality.
+And it focuses on this image of the soul or the divinity that each person have as a divine origin.

-In the architecture also the “vitraux” which illuminate churches ceiling as a form of obtain the illumination by the light that comes from throw those “vitraux” in a different geometrical shapes joined into a circle.
+In the architecture also the “vitraux” which illuminates churches ceiling as a form of obtain the illumination.
+It illuminates by the light that comes from throw those “vitraux” in a different geometrical shapes joined into a circle.
 To be in contact with the divine aspect of God.

-Mandala is another form of meditation whose mystery constitutes the greatest achievement patience and quiet the mind.
-Its classic shape maze or network has been represented by man since the beginning of time.
+Mandala mystery constitutes the greatest achievement patience and quiet the mind.
+Its classic shape mazes or network represented by man since the beginning of time.

 The most recurring vision in all cultures has been the circular.
-The strength of the circle has perhaps involved the idea of eternal recurrence, of infinity and perfection.
+The strength of the circle has perhaps involves the idea of eternal recurrence of infinity and perfection.
 These figures are intended to represent the organization of the macrocosm (universe, the spiritual world and nature) and microcosm (human nature and individual) and as both are interrelated.
-They have their ancestral homeland in India (images and Buddhist meditations) but soon spread in Eastern cultures, Native American and Aboriginal Australia.
+They have their ancestral homeland in India (images and Buddhist meditations).
+But soon spreads in Eastern cultures, Native American and Aboriginal Australia.

 In Western culture, was Carl G. Jung (1875-1961) who used them in therapies with the goal of achieving seeking individuality in humans.
 Jung used to interpret your dreams by drawing a mandala daily in this activity discovered the relationship they had with their center and from there developed a theory about the structure of the human psyche.
 According to Carl Jung, “mandalas represent the totality of the mind, encompassing both the conscious and the unconscious.”